xhj12508/learngit/readme.txt

  git is good
- git is very good very good
+ git is very good very good gpl